cognitedata/reveal/react-components/src/architecture/concrete/course/README.md

 ## Implement selection functionality

-Instead of inherit from NavigationTool you should now inherit from BaseEditTool.
-This is also subclass of NavigationTool, but add some more functionality to the tool.
+Instead of inherit from `NavigationTool` you should now inherit from `BaseEditTool`.
+This is also subclass of `NavigationTool`, but add some more functionality to the tool.
 To see how, do:

 Override the method `canBeSelected()` to return true when it is a `PointDomainObject` by using `instanceof`.